-Da Poke Shack: If you make one visit to Kona while traveling make sure you go to Da Poke Shack!
+Da Poke Shack: If you make one visit to Kona while traveling makes sure you go to Da Poke Shack!
 Per their stellar Yelp and traveler reviews, we knew this was a lunch spot that had to happen.
-We ordered a combination plate of various poke, seaweed salads, a couple beers and ate out front.
+We ordered a combination plate of various poke, seaweed salads, a couple of beers and ate out front.
 We both agreed that the meal was the best poke we'd ever had, not to mention also incredibly fresh and flavorful!
 Just looking back at the pictures now has me craving another visit!
-(We ordered Wakame Seaweed Salad, White Rice, Shack Special and Spicy Garlic Sesame.)
+(We ordered Wakame Seaweed Salad, White Rice, Shack Special, and Spicy Garlic Sesame.)

 Island Lava Java Waikoloa